Battle of Abu Kru

 The Battle of Abu Kru (also known as the Battle of Gubat) was part of the British Sudan campaign.
 It was fought on 19 January 1885, two days after the Battle of Abu Klea, between the British and the Mahdists.
-The British force under Brigadier General Sir Herbert Stewart numbered 1,200 while a large number of Mahdists, probably around 13,000–14,000 were in pursuit.
+The British force under Brigadier General Sir Herbert Stewart numbered 1,200 while a large number of Mahdists, probably around 13,000–14,000, were in pursuit.
+The British were moving to rescue General Gordon from Khartoum, and were cutting the Great Bend of the Nile, when they came under attack a short distance from rejoining the Nile.